INK Entertainment

-INK Entertainment is a hospitality and entertainment company headquartered in Toronto that maintains various properties, mostly nightclubs and restaurants, as well as a country club, two annual music festivals, two talent agencies, and a hotel currently under construction.
+INK Entertainment is a hospitality and entertainment company headquartered in Toronto, Canada.
+The company maintains various properties, primarily nightclubs and restaurants.
+Additionally, INK Entertainment operates a country club, two annual music festivals, two talent agencies.
+The Bisha Hotel & Residences is also part of its portfolio.
 Most of its properties are located in Toronto (either in the city's Entertainment District, Fashion District or in its ritzy Yorkville neighborhood), with a few others in Montreal, Niagara Falls, the Miami area, and Las Vegas.

 Founded and run by Charles Khabouth, INK currently owns and operates Toronto's Product nightclub, Dragonfly nightclub (on Niagara Fallsview Casino Resort grounds), Cube nightclub and La Société restaurant.
-Furthermore, Ink, in partnership with Nick Di Donato's Liberty Entertainment Group, is the parent company of Tattoo Queen West rock club and Spice Route bistro bar.
+Furthermore, INK, in partnership with Nick Di Donato's Liberty Entertainment Group, is the parent company of Tattoo Queen West rock club and Spice Route bistro bar.
 Their partnership has since grown to include the Coral Gables Country Club located in south Miami, Florida.
-Ink has also teamed up with Lifetime Developments with the launch of Bisha Hotel & Residences, the newest private label hotel and residence brand to originate in Toronto since The Four Seasons in the 1960s.
+INK has also teamed up with Lifetime Developments with the launch of Bisha Hotel & Residences, the newest private label hotel and residence brand to originate in Toronto since The Four Seasons in the 1960s.